noahshinn/collaborative-browser/README.md

 # Collaborative Browser

 The Collaborative Browser is a shared interface for many users.
-This project encourages development in AI to focus on building intuitive _environments_, not _users_, to do complex tasks.
+This project focuses on the design of intuitive _environments_ that offer proper affordances, not smart _users_ with extensive planning and reflection modules to accomplish complex tasks.

 ## To run the shell